 The cast endured a grueling, week-long course at boot camp instructed by technical advisor Dale Dye.
 Tom Hanks, who had previously been trained by Dye for the Vietnam war scenes in Forrest Gump (1994), was the only one of them who knew it would be a hard and uncompromising experience: "The other guys, I think, were expecting something like camping in the woods, and maybe learning things while sitting around the campfire."

 Gunfire sound effects heard in the film were recorded from actual gunfire with live ammunition fired from authentic period weapons, recorded at a live fire machine gun range near Atlanta, Georgia.
 The range is owned by a weapons manufacturer.

-The actors all had to undergo an intensive pre-shoot six day boot camp during which all but one of them voted to quit as they found it too arduous.
-The one dissenting voice was Tom Hanks who thoroughly enjoyed the experience.
-Naturally, his vote counted the most so the rest of the actors were obligated to complete their training.
+The actors all had to undergo an intensive pre-shoot six-day boot camp during which all but one of them voted to quit, as they found it too arduous.
+The one dissenting voice was Tom Hanks, who thoroughly enjoyed the experience.
+Naturally, his vote counted the most, so the rest of the actors were obligated to complete their training.

-Military historian and author Stephen Ambrose, at a special screening of the film for him, had to ask for the screening to be halted 20 minutes in as he couldn't handle the intensity of the opening.
+Military historian and author Stephen Ambrose, at a special screening of the film for him, had to ask for the screening to be halted twenty minutes in, as he couldn't handle the intensity of the opening.
 After composing himself outside for a few minutes, he was able to return to the screening room and watch the film to its conclusion.